ucd-cws/amaptor/README.md

 out the core API for normal calls as well.
 I plan to follow the ArcGIS Pro API where possible (but lowercasing and underscoring names) to keep concepts similar.

+## Installation
+amaptor is available on PyPI and can be installed via `pip install amaptor` or by cloning this repository and running `setup.py install`

 ## Limitations
 When using amaptor with existing files, you should plan to have template documents for each version, because ArcGIS Pro projects cannot be imported back into ArcMap.
 If you provide an MXD on ArcGIS Pro, amaptor will import it into an ArcGIS Pro project automatically,